Building Teams at a Digital Agency

 Building teams that are greater than the sum of their members is a challenge that permeates all levels of an organization.
-Libraries have been written, thousands of studies conducted and regardless of the volume of literature on the subject there is no reason to assume that team building going to be a “solved” concept any time soon.
+Libraries have been written, thousands of studies conducted and regardless of the volume of literature on the subject there is no reason to assume that team building is going to be a “solved” concept any time soon.
 There are few business models where this is felt heavier than with professional services organizations.
 Every project has a unique set of concerns and contexts and sadly often even when that is acknowledged the approach to building teams remains the same.

 1. Build for Cohesion and Skill